paulscherrerinstitute/pshell/Readme.md

 # Utilities

-PShell utilities are, starting with version 2, organized in sub-projects, with indifidual build of RPMs and fat jars:
+Starting with version 2, PShell os organized in sub-projects, with indifidual build of RPMs and fat jars so that utilieitew can be installed intependently.

 | Utility          | Description |